AndersonJo/dqn-pytorch/README.md

 ## Training

+Before training, you need to make a "dqn_checkpoints" directory for saving model automatically.

 ```
+mkdir dqn_checkpoints
 python3 dqn.py --mode=train
 ```

 ## Playing

+It automatically loads the latest checkpoint (it loads saved model parameters). <br>
+But first, you need to train it.<br>
+If there is no checkpoint (You might have not trained it yet), the play is just simply random walk.

 ```
 python3 dqn.py --mode=play
 ```

 ## Recoding

+If you want to record game play, just do like this.

 ```
 python3 dqn.py --mode=play --record